pi-hole/web/CONTRIBUTING.md

 ## Technical Requirements

-- Submit Pull Requests to the **devel branch only**.
+- Submit Pull Requests to the **development branch only**.
-- Before Submitting your Pull Request, merge `devel` with your new branch and fix any conflicts.
+- Before Submitting your Pull Request, merge `development` with your new branch and fix any conflicts.
 (Make sure you don't break anything in development!)
 - Commit Unix line endings.
 - Please use the Pi-hole brand: **Pi-hole** (Take a special look at the capitalized 'P' and a low 'h' with a hyphen)
 - (Optional fun) keep to the theme of Star Trek/black holes/gravity.